What are Boundaries?

 Boundaries are extremely important in any kind of relationship.
 When a

-becomes a safe space filled with trust.
-Relationships are filled with
+safe space filled with trust.
+Relationships are filled with different kinds of

-example.
-To play cricket in a fair and fun manner, you must first find a
+To play cricket in a fair and fun manner, you must first find a ground that is

-ground that is outlined and then a team of players.
-If you don’t have
+outlined and then a team of players.
+If you don’t have boundaries then

 What happens if My Boundaries are not Respected?

-amount of stress on your mind, body and your relationship.
-You might
+stress on your mind, body and your relationship.
+You might ask,

 How do boundaries break?